2017 Peak Bloom Prediction: March 19 – March 22

 Exactly when the buds will open is not easy to predict and it is extremely difficult to give an accurate forecast much more than 10 days before peak bloom.
 National Park Service horticulturists monitor five distinct stages of bud development and provide timely forecasts and updates.
+The table below will be updated as information is provided by the National Park Service.

 The Peak Bloom Date is defined as the day on which 70 percent of the blossoms of the Yoshino cherry trees that surround the Tidal Basin are open.
 This date varies from year to year, depending on weather conditions.
 The Blooming Period is defined as that period when 20 percent of the blossoms are open until the petals fall and leaves appear.
 The blooming period starts several days before the peak bloom date and can last as long as 14 days, however, frost or high temperatures combined with wind or rain can shorten this period.